One-on-One Career Clarity Coaching

 Because I finally found what I was looking for for all those years.
 I found the door, the way out of the craziness of the world with all its insane ways of being.
 I found the way to be able to show up here and be myself, my true self.
 I found the freedom I was looking for.

 This will take some time.
-Your signal will be very faint at first.
+Your inner signal will be very faint at first.
 We’ve spent a lifetime denying who we are, how we really feel, our needs and desires.
 It was never relevant and overridden by arguments of what we “should” do, the “practical,” “safe” or strategically smart thing (perhaps all that logic is coming into question for you now).
-Before I could find what I wanted to do, what kind of work I love, I had to learn for the first time what desire felt like - what it felt like to do something from a place of pure intrinsic joy, because you want to - not because you should or to get someplace or prove something.
+Before I could find what I wanted to do for work, what kind of work I love, I had to learn for the first time what desire felt like - what it felt like to do something from a place of pure intrinsic joy, because you want to - not because you should or to get someplace or prove something.
 Getting in touch with joy - with your true, authentic Yes - is how we find our way.

-Over time, the more we clear away all the conditioning, all the scaffolding we’ve built around ourselves and mistaken for our true self, the more clarity we will have.
+Over time, the more we clear away all the “shoulds” and all the scaffolding we’ve built around ourselves and mistaken for our true self, the more clarity we will have.
 There will be the space for what we genuinely want and our next steps to come through.
 We’re talking about career navigation, but since we spend so much of our lives in our work, we’re really talking about how we want to spend our time here on the planet.
 You can spend it in freedom, in fulfillment, in giving it your all to follow your truth and what lights you up.
 It’s possible for you.
 Yes, it’s deeply challenging, yes there will be fears and resistance to it, but it is 100% rewarding to take your time to do this work.

 My story is in a way everyone’s story.
 There comes a time when we each will need to go through the process of finding our authentic self, of awakening to what’s really true.
 And what’s true is that you are safe, good enough and perfect just as you are.
 Build out your career and your life from this place and you’ll be on solid ground.

 It all makes sense.
 As a child I was obsessed with freedom.
 And now I’m here to help you find yours.
 Let’s do this together.
-Read on for the details.

 So, How Does This All Work?